tianwenlong001/wenlongtian/docs/Students_Research.md

 ### Brief Invitation
-Warmly welcome the undergraduates students to join my research team.
-You will greatly improve your expression, scientific innovation, programming and teamwork management.
-The interesting research field are listed here, but not limited in this scope.
-If you want to join us, please feel freee to contact me ( Email: wenlongtian@usc.edu.cn ) and I will organize an interview for you.
+Warmly welcome the undergraduate students to join my research team.
+You will significantly improve your expression, scientific innovation, programming, and teamwork management.
+The exciting research fields are listed here but are not limited to this scope.
+If you want to join us, please feel free to contact me ( Email: wenlongtian@usc.edu.cn ), and I will organize an interview for you.
 Here is my [personal homepage](https://tianwenlong001.github.io/wenlongtian/)

 ### Interesting Research Fields
 Traditional Storage, Secure Storage, Blockchain, AI security, Cryptography